Last Updated on August 28, 2023 by Matt Musico

 Hall of Famer Derek Jeter enjoyed a 20-year MLB career with the Yankees.
 On 16 different occasions, his season ended with baseball in October (or November).
 That included every single year between 1996 and 2007, as well as every year between 2009 and 2012.

-That’s a lot of postseason experience.
+He always had a flair for the dramatic, and that was definitely the case in the postseason.
 Jeter played just about a full season’s worth of playoff games throughout his career (158, to be exact).
 In the 734 plate appearances he racked up over this time, he slashed .308/.374/.465 with a 121 wRC+.
 In fact, that wRC+ number is slightly higher than what he produced in the regular season through 12,602 plate appearances (119 wRC+).
 He did a lot of nickel and diming along his way to hit 20 postseason homers, as he never hit more than four in a single trip to October, and even then, he only did that once (2000).

 Only three of these homers were hit in the World Series, and they all happened between 2000 and 2001.
 He absolutely torched the New York Mets in the 2000 Subway Series, taking home MVP honors thanks to a .409/.480/.864 slash in 25 plate appearances.